Left Party (Sweden): Labour policy

 The party opposes further liberalization of the Employment Protection Act, and vowed to initiate a vote of no confidence against the Löfven II Cabinet if they were to attempt such a liberalization.
-The party is the only one in the parliament to advocate for a 30-hour work week.
+The Left Party is the only party in the Swedish parliament to advocate for a 30-hour work week.

 Feminism

 The Left Party claims that Sweden does not have social equality in regard to gender.
 The party thus advocates the creation of a specific Minister of Social Equality, as well as to introduce the teaching of "feminist self-defence" in high schools.
 Feminism as a concept was introduced in the party program in 1997, but it believes that it has always worked to strengthen women's rights.
 Feminist theory has grown into the party since the 1960s, when the women's movement gained a theoretical basis beyond Marxism.
+The Left Party opposes prostitution, and supports the ban on purchasing sex.

-During the 2020–2022 mandate period, five of the seven members (71%) of the Left Party's executive committee, and ten of the 16 other board members (63%), are female.
+During the 2020–2022 mandate period, five of the seven members (71%) of the Left Party's executive committee, and ten of the 16 other board members (63%), were female.